The loss landscape of deep linear neural networks: a second-order analysis: Main Results

+In the parameter space however, as indicated in Theorem~\ref{main theorem} and Proposition~\ref{existence of tightened and non tightened critical points}, there exists both non-strict and strict saddle points.
+As illustrated in Section \ref{sec:intro-importanceordre2}, Figures~\ref{fig:eg loss near saddle point} and~\ref{fig:histo escape points}, it takes more time to a first order algorithm to escape non-strict saddle points than strict ones.
+When $H \geq 3$, there exist two phenomenon: a 'light' implicit regularization, in the vicinity of strict saddle points, and a 'strong' implicit regularization in the vicinity of non-strict saddle points.

-We now outline some relationships between our characterization and several earlier results on implicit regularization. \cite{Bah_2021} proved that gradient flow converges to global minimizers of the \RCLRP.
-In fact, what they proved can be understood as follows: "the only critical points the gradient flow almost surely converges to are the global minimizer or non-strict saddle points.
-The latter lead to global minimizers of the \RCLRP".
+In \cite{Bah_2021}, the authors proved that gradient flow converges almost surely to a global minimizer or non-strict saddle points of $L$.
+The limit point corresponds to a global minimizer of the \RCLRP.
 In Theorem \ref{main theorem} and Proposition \ref{existence of tightened and non tightened critical points}, we prove the existence and characterize such points, and in addition to non-strict saddle points we prove that some $\Wbf$ leading to the solution of the \RCLRP~are strict saddle points.
-Doing so, we characterize and drastically reduce the implicit regularization set.
+Doing so, we characterize and drastically reduce the strong implicit regularization set.

+In \cite{gidel2019implicit}, the authors proved that for $H=2$, for a vanishing initialization and a sufficiently small learning-rate, the gradient algorithm sequentially learns solutions of the \RCLRP~with a gradually increasing rank.
+More precisely, the algorithm avoids all critical points associated with $\Ss \neq \llbracket 1,r \rrbracket$, but comes close to a critical point associated with $\Ss=\llbracket 1,r \rrbracket$, spends some time around it and decreases again.
+We know that for $H=2$ all saddle points are strict and that the phenomenon described by the authors corresponds to a 'light implicit regularization'.

+In \cite{gissin2019implicit}, the authors proved for a toy linear network, that, for $H=2$, the algorithms need an exponentially vanishing initialization for this incremental learning to occur, while for $H \geq 3$, a polynomially vanishing initialization is enough.
+This indicates that this incremental learning arises more frequently in deep networks.
+The difference might be explained by the 'strong' implicit regularization due to the existence of non-strict saddle points when $H\geq 3$.

-\cite{arora2019implicit} found for small initializations and step size that for matrix recovery, deep matrix factorization favors solutions of low-rank.
-In the same context, \cite{razin2020nipsimplicit} stated that, implicit regularization in deep linear networks should be seen as a minimization of rank rather than norms.
-Again, Theorem \ref{main theorem} and Proposition \ref{existence of tightened and non tightened critical points} specify the implicit regularization happening there.
+Authors have put to evidence the rank related implicit regularization depicted in Theorem \ref{main theorem} and Proposition \ref{existence of tightened and non tightened critical points} for similar problems.
+In \cite{arora2019implicit}, the authors exhibit that for small initializations and learning-rate, for matrix recovery, deep matrix factorization favors solutions of low-rank.
+In the same context, the authors of \cite{razin2020nipsimplicit} state that, implicit regularization in deep matrix completion should be seen as a minimization of rank rather than norms.